boxpositron/absolute-dotfiles/README.md

 ## Contributing

-Contributions are welcome!
+These are personal dotfiles, but contributions are welcome!
 If you have improvements or bug fixes:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
+3. Commit your changes (use OpenCommit: `.opencommit` configuration available)
 4. Push to the branch (`git push origin feature/improvement`)
 5. Open a Pull Request

+**Note**: Review the code before applying these configurations.
+These are personalized settings that may need adjustment for your setup.

 ## License